FoxUSA/OpenNoteService-PHP/Doc/API.md

 | DELETE		 | Delete a folder and contents | id	    									| HTTP Return Code						    		| /Service/note/405 								| Deletes subfolders and notes |

-The get call has query parameters
+The `GET` call's query parameters are as follows

 | Column			| Description									| Default value |
 | -------------		| --------------------------------------------- | ------------- |